Jacek Pałkiewicz: Biography

-Jacek Edward Pałkiewicz was born June 2, 1942 in a German labour camp in Immensen near Lehrte in Lower Saxony, where his mother was forcibly sent during World War II.
+Jacek Edward Pałkiewicz was born on 2 June 1942 in a German labour camp in Immensen near Lehrte in Lower Saxony, where his mother was forcibly sent during World War II.
 His parents were of Polish descent.
 He grew up in a small town in Masuria in northern Poland, from where he emigrated to Italy in 1970.
 There he met his future wife Linda Vernola.
 In 1971, he joined the merchant navy of Panama as an officer (though with no formal training).
 After a brief stay in Sierra Leone, where he worked as a diamond mine manager, he moved to Ghana where he became inspector at a goldmine.
 In 1972, he headed his first major expedition in which crossed the Sahara desert on foot.
 Soon afterward he returned to Italy and settled in Milan, where he graduated from a local school of journalism in 1975.

 Since then, Pałkiewicz has visited all the geographical zones for the documentation of small and inaccessible corners of the world.
 In 1975, he crossed the Atlantic Ocean alone in a lifeboat – from Dakar, Senegal to Georgetown in 44 days.
 This kind of valuable experience in extreme conditions was followed closely by both NASA and the Soviet cosmonauts.